fronchetti/fronchetti/README.md

 <img align="right" width="300" height="300" src="https://github.com/fronchetti/fronchetti/blob/main/gofa_comb.png?raw=true">

 # Research
-As a researcher in software engineering, I am currently investigating the intersection between collaborative robots and mixed reality technologies, looking for alternatives to improve the way humans program robot controllers.
+I am a Ph.D.
+Student in Computer Science at Virginia Commonweatlh University.
+As a researcher, I study the software engineering field, where I investigate alternatives to improve the way humans program robot controllers.
+Among the technologies that I am studying, there are collaborative robots such as the CRB 15000, and mixed reality headsets such as the Microsoft Hololens 2.

-Among the technologies I'm working with, there are ABB robots such as the IRB 14000 and the CRB 15000, and the mixed reality headset, Microsoft Hololens 2.
+A great example of a project that I have been working on is <a href="https://github.com/vcuse/duplo">Duplo<a>, a block-based language for two-armed robots that is made for users without experience in programming (Read more about it <a href="https://egr.vcu.edu/news-events/news/03292021-robot-coding-for-everyone.html#">here</a>).

 <br>
 <br>